OpenDSA/OpenDSA/RST/en/PIFLA/FLOverview.rst

 * What type of language (from our hierarchy) is the set of regular expressions?
 * What type of language (from our hierarchy) is Java?
-* What type of language is a Context Free Grammar?
+* What type of language is the set of all Context Free Grammars?

 Here is some other  interesting "meta" questions and claims.